Physical Processes Behind the Co-Evolution of Halos, Galaxies and Supermassive Black Holes in the IllustrisTNG Simulation: Processes Driving the Evolution

 The distribution of in- and ex-situ fractions of $M_{\rm BH}$ growth is similar to those of $M_*$.
 Specifically, the ex-situ fraction of $M_{\rm BH}$ growth increases with $M_{{\rm h},z=0}$, and in extreme cases, can exceed $80\%$.
 The in-situ fraction of $M_{\rm BH}$ growth is always small, nearly zero, due to the strong kinetic-mode feedback that clears the gas surrounding the SMBH.
 The result here is consistent with \citet[][see their \S4.1 and Fig.7]{weinbergerSupermassiveBlackHoles2018}, where the growth of SMBHs in massive halos experiences a transition, from being dominated by in-situ accretion during the phase of thermal-mode feedback to being dominated by mergers during the phase of kinetic-mode feedback.
 As mergers tend to bring galaxies into a 1:1 relation in the $M_{\rm BH}$-$M_*$ plane, the $M_{\rm BH}$-$M_*$ scaling relation is expected to be modified during Phase-4.
 We will discuss this in \S\ref{ssec:obs-scaling}.

 As the kinetic-mode AGN feedback in TNG is designed to sustain the quenching of massive galaxies via the self-regulated accretion \citep{weinbergerSimulatingGalaxyFormation2017}, the sufficient condition (Eq.~\ref{eq:sufficient-condition-quenching}) of feedback-cooling balance for quenching should remain valid over the entire phase of the quenched evolution.
 The black contour in Fig.~\ref{phase-3-energy-balance} shows a comparison of the cooling rate within the subhalo and the feedback energy rate at $z=0$.
 Both rates are shifted to lower values relative to those at $t_{\rm q}$, but remain around the balance line.
 Indeed, observations have suggested that the atmosphere of massive galaxies is in a state of marginally stable to form cold clouds, and the baryon cycling induced by self-regulating AGN feedback is capable of explaining the observed quasi-equilibrium state of massive galaxies \citep[see, e.g.][for a review]{donahue2022BaryonCyclesBiggest}.
 A similar conclusion was reached by \citet{zingerEjectivePreventativeIllustrisTNG2020} using TNG, where gas entropy is used to quantify the effect of AGN feedback.
 Since high-entropy gas can have high temperature and thus high specific internal energy to be dispersed before forming stars, and have low cooling rate due to the high resistance to compression, the use of entropy as a proxy for the feedback effect is intuitive.
-Their results show that the entropy of the gas in the circumgalactic medium (CGM) of massive galaxies is significantly lifted by the kinetic-mode feedback out to a distance of several hundred kiloparsecs, so that quenching can be sustained.
-An interesting side effect of the kinetic-mode feedback has been demonstrated by \citet{martin-navarro2021AnisotropicSatelliteGalaxy}, who found that the halo-scale wind driven by kinetic-mode feedback in TNG preferentially clears gas along the minor axes of the galaxies.
-This anisotropy of feedback reduces the effect of ram pressure stripping on the quenching of satellite galaxies along the minor axes of the central galaxies, and leads to an anisotropic quenching fraction of satellite galaxies that is consistent with the observational results from SDSS.
+Their results show that the entropy of the gas in the circumgalactic medium (CGM) of massive galaxies is significantly lifted by the kinetic-mode feedback out to a distance of several hundred kiloparsecs, so that quenching can be sustained. {\revised An interesting side effect of the large-scale kinetic-mode feedback, as proposed by \citet{martin-navarro2021AnisotropicSatelliteGalaxy}, is the reduction of ram pressure stripping of satellite galaxies along the minor axes of the central galaxies where the gas is preferentially cleared by the feedback from the central galaxies.
+However, as clearly demonstrated by \cite{kangAlignmentSatellitesCentral2007} and \cite{karpAnisotropicSatelliteGalaxy2023}, the angular variation of subhalo properties in halos also produces significant anisotropy in the properties of satellite galaxies around central galaxies.
+A careful subtraction of the effects of subhalo anisotropy is thus necessary to isolate the effect of the AGN feedback on satellite galaxies at large scales.}